marionettejs/backbone.marionette/docs/marionette.collectionview.md

   getEmptyView: function() {
     // custom logic
-    return NoItemsView;
+    return NoChildsView;
   }
 ```

 This will render the `emptyView` and display the message that needs to
-be displayed when there are no items.
+be displayed when there are no children.

 If you want to control when the empty view is rendered, you can override
 `isEmpty`: